W-David-Porter/acim/src/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 ⁵His [God’s] Mind does not create that way [with retribution].
 ⁶He [God] does not hold your ‘evil’ deeds against you.
 ⁷Is it likely that He [God] would hold them [your ‘evil’ deeds] against me?
-⁸Be very sure that you recognise how utterly impossible this assumption [that God would hold your ‘evil’ deeds against you] is, and how entirely it [the assumption that God would hold your ‘evil’ deeds against you] arises from projection.
+⁸Be very sure that you recognize how utterly impossible this assumption [that God would hold your ‘evil’ deeds against you] is, and how entirely it [the assumption that God would hold your ‘evil’ deeds against you] arises from projection.
 ⁹This kind of error [that God would hold your ‘evil’ deeds against you] is responsible for a host of related errors, including the belief that God rejected Adam and forced him [Adam] out of the Garden of Eden.
 ¹⁰It is also why you may believe from time to time that I am misdirecting you.
 ¹¹I have made every effort to use words that are almost impossible to distort, but it is always possible to twist symbols around if you wish.